 Understanding Room and Board in Financial Aid Packages

-Before you can understand how living off-campus affects financial aid, it’s important to know how FAFSA and universities calculate Cost of Attendance (COA).
-When completing the Free Application for Federal Student Aid, you’ll be required to designate if you are living on-campus, off-campus in rented accommodation, or off-campus with parents.
+Before you can understand how living off campus affects financial aid, it’s important to know how FAFSA and universities calculate Cost of Attendance (COA).
+When completing the Free Application for Federal Student Aid, you’ll be required to designate if you are living on campus, off campus in a rented accommodation, or off campus with parents.
 Since housing is a significant cost for most college students, your financial aid package is based in part on these answers.

 How Universities Calculate Cost of Attendance (COA)

 Your financial aid package will also be determined by how your university calculates the COA, which includes tuition, fees, books, and some personal expenses including room and board.
-For example, the room and board fees in Yale’s cost of attendance estimates are the same for students who live on-campus or off-campus.
+For example, the room and board fees in Yale’s cost of attendance estimates are the same for students who live on campus and off campus.
 However, Johns Hopkins University has different COA estimates for on-campus and off-campus students.
-For example, In 2017, off-campus students received a standard $10,563 for housing expenses for the academic year (9 months), while on-campus students received up to $15,425.
-Students who live off-campus at Johns Hopkins received $4,862 less than those who live on-campus.
+For example: In 2017, off-campus students received a standard $10,563 for housing expenses for the academic year (nine months), while on-campus students received up to $15,425.
+Students who live off campus at Johns Hopkins received $4,862 less than those who live on campus.